MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 [ ![Scenario A diagram](images/deployment-guides-revised-scenario-a.png) ](images/deployment-guides-revised-scenario-a.png#lightbox)

-For a deployment guide that is similar to this scenario, review our guide for [Cloud connected environment deployment guide](hololens2-cloud-connected-overview.md).
+The corresponding Cloud connected guide will cover how to enroll HoloLens 2 into your device management, apply licenses as needed, and validate that your end users are able to immediately use Remote Assist upon device setup.
+Use the External Clients guide to deploy devices to a remote site for short-term or long-term external use.

 > [!div class="nextstepaction"]
 > [Cloud connected environment deployment guide](hololens2-cloud-connected-overview.md)

 > [!div class="nextstepaction"]
 > [Cloud connected environment (External Clients) deployment guide](hololens2-deployment-guide.md)

 ## Scenario B: Deploy inside your organization's network

+This scenario is identical to a classic deployment for most Windows 10 PCs.
 HoloLens 2 is deployed for use primarily on the corporate network with access to internal corporate resources.
 Internet and cloud services may be limited.
-This deployment is a typical deployment for most Windows 10 PCs.

  * Basic Common Configurations
    * Wi-Fi network is an internal corporate network with access to internal resources, and limited access to the internet or Cloud services.